saleor/saleor-docs/docs/api-process/product.md

 In this example, for each product, we want to return the following fields:

 - `id` - Unique product ID.
-It can be later used to fetch single products.
+It can be later used to fetch single products

-- `name` - This is the name of the product, regardless of possible variants it may come in.
+- `name` - This is the name of the product, regardless of possible variants it may come in

 - `pricing` - A price is an object composed of different fields.
 For the need of this topic, we will only name the few here:

   - `priceRange` - This field always returns the current price, so if a product is in sale currently or a discount has been applied, this field will display the discounted price.
 Since a product consists of multiple

-  - `discount` - Indicates the discount amount.
+  - `discount` - Indicates the discount amount

-  - `priceRangeUndiscounted` - Indicates the base price, before any discounts or sales were applied.
+  - `priceRangeUndiscounted` - Indicates the base price, before any discounts or sales were applied

 - `thumbnail` - The product's thumbnail image.
 The `thumbnail` field has the optional `size` parameter.
-You can use it to specify the required size of the thumbnails you want to get along with the products you query for.
+You can use it to specify the required size of the thumbnails you want to get along with the products you query for

 Here is the response for the above query: